 Strict Liability

-There are some actions that states allow victims to hold parties responsible for without having to prove negligence or fault.
-For example, if you can prove your injuries occurred because of a dangerous or defective product, you do not have to prove the manufacturer acted negligently in making it.
+In some cases, a party can be held responsible without having to prove negligence or fault.
+This is known as strict liability.
+It often applies in product liability cases, where a manufacturer may be liable for a defective or dangerous product, even if they didn’t act carelessly.
+For example, if you can prove your injuries were caused by a dangerous or faulty product, you may not have to prove the manufacturer acted negligently to recover compensation.
 Instead, you can hold them strictly liable.

-A personal injury attorney from the Morris Bart law firm will assist you in evaluating your case and determining your legal options.
-Our initial consultations are free, and we have office locations throughout Louisiana, Mississippi, Alabama, and Arkansas.
+If you’ve been injured due to someone else’s negligence, a personal injury attorney from Morris Bart can help you evaluate your case and explore your legal options.
+We offer free consultations and have convenient office locations across Louisiana, Mississippi, Alabama, and Arkansas.

 Questions?Call 800-537-8185